 When retrocalcaneus bursitis exists at the same time as Achilles tendonitis in the same leg, this is known as Haglund's Syndrome.
+Both these conditions need to be treated in order to recover from Haglund's syndrome.
+Heel pain, tenderness and swelling are the main symptoms.
 We explain the symptoms and possible treatment options available.

 Haglunds syndrome symptoms

 Symptoms of achilles bursitis include pain at the back of the heel especially when running uphill or on soft surfaces.
 There will be tenderness and swelling which might make it difficult to wear certain shoes on the feet and hen pressing fingers in both sides of the heel a spongy resistance may be felt.
 Achilles tendonitis symptoms include pain and inflammation in the achilles tendon at the back of the heel.
 The achilles tendon will be painful to touch.